-Stress can be detrimental to our short- and long-term health, so it’s important that we take the time to address how we feel and find ways to overcome or deal with what is causing us stress.
+Stress can be detrimental to our short- and long-term health, so it’s important that we take the time to address how we feel and find ways to overcome or manage what is causing us stress.
 Here are a few ways to try to reduce your stress levels and find some calm amongst the chaos.

 1. Self-care, stress coping and relaxation techniques are known to boost immunity and reduce stress hormones.